Lauloque/Textify/README.md

-# Blender Text Editor Addons
+# Textify

-Welcome to the collection of Blender addons designed to enhance your coding experience.
+Welcome to the collection of Blender tools designed to enhance your coding experience.
 These addons have been developed with a focus on improving efficiency and providing a more streamlined workflow in the Blender Text Editor.

 ## Character Count Addon